TeoZosa/jupyterhub-fastbook/README.md

 make config.yaml

 # Deploy the JupyterHub service mesh onto your Kubernetes cluster
-# Specifying the docker image tag you want to use,
+# Specifying the Docker image tag you want to use,
 # i.e., `TAG=latest` or, even better, a specific tag such as `TAG=v20201007-7890c25`
 make deploy TAG=${YOUR_DESIRED_TAG}
 ```